Andrew Mlangeni Regiment: Post 1994

 From 1992 to 1998 the regiment went through a period of significant decline as the annual intake of national servicemen dried up with the ending of conscription.
 In 1998, the regimental muster was only four strong.

 In 1999, the regiment began to recruit untrained members directly from the streets, training them on a part-time basis.
 At the completion of internal training, the recruits were then sent to a regular army training establishment for final assessment and evaluation.
 The success of this approach lead not only to the expansion of the concept, but also the transformation of the regiment, with not only the first black riflemen entering the ranks but black Officers and NCOs joining the unit.

 By 2004, the regiment had grown back to two companies in strength and a Regimental HQ, the same size it had traditionally been during the 1950s and 1960s.

 Deployments

 By 2005, members of the regiment were being deployed in the Democratic Republic of Congo (DRC) in support of UN peace support operations.
 At the same time the regiment reached an active strength of 532 members.

-2006 saw members of the regiment again deploying externally to the DRC, whilst domestically the regiment was tasked with executing conversion training for ex Commando members converting to the conventional reserve following the closure of the ATR.
+2006 saw members of the regiment again deployed externally to the DRC, whilst domestically the regiment was tasked with executing conversion training for ex Commando members converting to the conventional reserve following the closure of the ATR.

 In 2007 SAIR was again tasked with ATR/ACR conversion, while 2008 saw SAIR providing 50 members to the Witwatersrand Rifles company deploying to the Sudan.
 At the same time, the regiment received orders to prepare for further deployment to the DRC in 2009.